 Learn how to create stunning colour palettes for your interior read more

 Choosing a set colour scheme that is not based on a safe, neutral palette can be daunting.
 What if something goes wrong?
-What if the colours clash?
+What if the hues clash?
 What if I don’t like the end result?
 With so many doubts it’s no wonder people often shy away from making bold choices when it comes to colour.

-If you desperately want to play with bold colours in your interior and make a statement, there are a few rules to follow to ensure you get the right colour balance in your home.
+If you desperately want to play with bold colours in your interior and make a statement, there are a few rules to follow to ensure you get the right balance in your home.
 These simple tips will put you on the right track to creating an interior that uses pops of colour artfully and skilfully.

 Start with some samples